Chico (footballer, born February 1987)

 Luis Francisco Grando (born 2 February 1987), known as Chico, is a Brazilian professional footballer who most recently played as a defensive midfielder or defender.
 He can also play as a left back.

-Chico made professional his debut with Atlético-PR in 2–3 home defeat to Grêmio in the Campeonato Brasileiro on 12 November 2006.
+Chico made his professional debut with Atlético-PR in 2–3 home defeat to Grêmio in the Campeonato Brasileiro on 12 November 2006.
 He scored first professional goal with Atlético-PR in a 3–3 away draw with Londrina in the Campeonato Paranaense on 1 February 2007.